saarthakgupta/couchbase-healthcheck/README.md

-# Dropwizard Couchbase Healthcheck
+# Couchbase Healthcheck

-This is a couchbase healthcheck which can be used to check the heath of individual couchbase nodes.
+This is a couchbase healthcheck module which can be used to check the heath of individual couchbase nodes.
 This library compiles only on Java 8.

 ## Dependencies